-Other benefits to look for in the plan include emergency medical evacuation and repatriation coverage in case an injury or illness requires you to be transported to a nearby medical facility for adequate treatment, or coverage for acute onset of pre-existing conditions should the activities of the trip aggravate a pre-existing condition of a covered traveller.
+Other benefits to look for in the plan include emergency medical evacuation and repatriation coverage in case an injury or illness requires you to be transported to a nearby medical facility for adequate treatment, or coverage for acute onset of pre-existing conditions should the activities of the trip aggravate a pre-existing condition of a covered traveler.

 Trip Cancellation Insurance for Travelers in Hot Springs National Park - FAQs

 A vacation at Hot Springs National Park will let you be at one with nature and appreciate the beauty of life.
 But life is also unpredictable.
-An emergency can pop up at any time that can cause your trip to be cancelled.
+An emergency can pop up at any time that can cause your trip to be canceled.
 The way to deal with it is to prepare for it by buying travel insurance does just that.

 Why should I get trip cancellation insurance for my Hot Springs National Park travel?

 Imagine you plan a beautiful trip complete with hikes and baths at the park.
-What if your flight is cancelled last minute?
+What if your flight is canceled last minute?
 You will not only be crushed, but you will also lose money on all non-refundable bookings.
-Trip cancellation insurance helps you avoid losing money by working to reimburse you the non-refundable, prepaid expenses involved in the trip as long as the trip is cancelled due to a reason that is accepted by the plan.
+Trip cancellation insurance helps you avoid losing money by working to reimburse you the non-refundable, prepaid expenses involved in the trip as long as the trip is canceled due to a reason that is accepted by the plan.
 Read through the wording of the plan to ensure your understanding of what reasons are and are not covered.